Powerlearnproject/se-day1-assignment-OCMG101/README.md

 ---

-### G) Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+### H) Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
 1) Unit Testing:
    - Testing individual components or modules of software.
    - Helps to identify bugs early in the development process, making them easier and cheaper to fix.